Brody-Lab/PulseInputDDM.jl/docs/src/man/vpn_is_annoying.md

     >> ssh-copy-id [username]@spock.princeton.edu
 ```

-where again UNAME is your login name and you can change the address (spock.princeton.edu) to whichever machine you are trying to access.
+where again `[username]` is your login name and you can change the address (spock.princeton.edu) to whichever machine you are trying to access.
 Make sure to do this first for either arizona or nobel (whichever you decide to use) and then again for the machine you are trying to access.

 With the above code, you can now simply ssh in via